FTP2018/HelloWorld/README.md

 1. To be clear I’m not saying quit your job, just ensure your next job isn’t at a company that does not have diverse leadership at the top level.
 2. Tip your drivers/delivery people in cash!
 3. The more women I show this letter to, the more stories I hear.
 Sadly these problems are [industry wide](https://www.buzzfeednews.com/article/doree/we-surveyed-hundreds-about-techs-harassment-problem) and deeply entrenched.

+## Disclaimer
+I'm a straight white woman who grew up fairly privileged.
+Many women of color and other underrepresented minorities face barriers I didn't and have even less opportunity to change company culture from the highest level [women of color are 20% of the US population but only hold 3.9% of top level executive and .4% of CEO positions](https://www.americanprogress.org/issues/women/reports/2017/05/21/432758/womens-leadership-gap/) and their stories aren’t really represented here.
+If you are interested there are links to other women’s stories on the [resources page](https://github.com/FTP2018/HelloWorld/blob/master/resources.md).
+Additionally if anyone would like a platform for their story, anonymous or otherwise, I will post it here.

 ## Signatories